 It seems obvious, but we would be remiss if we didn’t point out that you don’t need to keep your Pro Controller near the Switch to charge it.
 If you’re taking your console with you somewhere, you can still plug the Pro Controller into the dock and allow it to charge while you’re gone.
 As long as the orange light is lit up on the top of the controller, it’s charging.

-If you run out of battery in the middle of a game and need to keep using the Pro Controller, you can plug it into the dock, as well, but we suggest getting a longer cable than the one included in the box.
-Amazon sells a 6.5-foot cable that will allow you to keep relaxing in your chair while the controller is plugged in.
+If you run out of battery in the middle of a game and need to keep using the Pro Controller, you can plug it into the dock as well, but we suggest getting a longer cable than the one included in the box.
+We recommend at least a 6.5-foot cable that will allow you to keep relaxing in your chair while the controller is plugged in.

 Use the right third-party charging dock